mummysboy/QRV3/ADMIN_AUTHENTICATION_SETUP.md

 ### SMS Message Format
 ```
-Your QRewards admin verification code is: 123456.
+Your QRewards admin login code is: 123456.
 This code expires in 5 minutes.
 ```

 ## Security Best Practices